Philippines flag

-The postal code for Zamboanguita is 6218 in Negros Island Region, Negros Oriental, Philippines.
-The table below lists ZIP codes and postcodes for places within Zamboanguita.
+The Postal Codes (ZIP Codes) for Zamboanguita is 6218 in Negros Oriental, Negros Island Region, Negros Oriental, Philippines.
+The table below lists Postal Codes and postcodes for places within Zamboanguita.

 Postal Codes for Places in Zamboanguita